 In the early part of year 1 of Advanced Level courses, much of the assessment that you undertake will be in class, could be homework set, may be via your assignments submitted, through research projects and so on.
-Informal assessment up until the Spring Term will not be graded work as such.
+Informal assessment on A level courses up until the Spring Term, will not be graded work as such.
 Staff will give you verbal and written feedback enabling you to review what improvements you need to make going forwards.